vyahello/search-words-puzzle/README.md

 > The project provides a command line interface tool to search words in a randomly generated grid of letters.
 >
 > Words can be found along any diagonal, forwards, upwards, downwards or backwards and cannot be wrapped between edges.
+> It is possible to find random words from the pre-defined text file as well as a single custom word.

 ## Tools

 ### Production

 - python 3.7, 3.8, 3.9
+- asyncIO
 - [typer](https://typer.tiangolo.com/)
 - [loguru](https://loguru.readthedocs.io/en/stable/index.html)